 If Distributable Cash (defined in Note 1, item J) is insufficient to pay any debt service pertaining to any tier of 2011 Bonds when due, the Trust Indenture specifies that such amounts shall be deferred and bear interest from the date of non-payment at a rate equal to the interest rate or yield on the 2011 Bond to which such unpaid amount relates, compounded annually.
 The Trust Indenture refers to such unpaid debt service amounts plus interest as Arrearages.
-In the event that any debt service is not paid when due, the Trust Indenture stipulates that subsequent payments of debt service on such tier of 2011 Bonds shall be applied, first, to any Arrearages, and, second, to the current debt service owing on such tier of 2011 Bonds.
+In the event that any debt service is not paid when due, the Trust Indenture stipulates that subsequent payments of debt service on such tier of 2011 Bonds shall be applied, first, to any Arrearages, and second, to the current debt service owing on such tier of 2011 Bonds.

 If on any 2011 Bond payment date, no 2011 Bonds remain outstanding in any tier, the remaining 2011 Bonds of subordinate tiers will ascend to the next higher tier in the hierarchy described in the Waterfall in Note 1, item J above.
-For example, if no 2011 Senior Bonds are outstanding on any 2011 Bond payment date, then any 2011 Senior Subordinate Bonds outstanding will be treated as 2011 Senior Bonds payable from the 2011 Senior Subordinate Bonds payable from the 2011 Senior Subordinate Bonds payable from the 2011 Senior Subordinate Bonds Debt Service Account.
+For example, if no 2011 Senior Bonds are outstanding on any 2011 Bond payment date, then any 2011 Senior Subordinate Bonds outstanding will be treated as 2011 Senior Bonds payable from the 2011 Senior Bonds Debt Service Account, and any 2011 Junior Subordinate Bonds outstanding will be treated as 2011 Senior Subordinate Bonds payable from the 2011 Senior Subordinate Bonds Debt Service Account.

-The Association's bonds payable activity for the years ended December 31, 2020 and 2019 was as follows:
+The Association's bonds payable activity for the years ended December 31, 2023 and 2022 was as follows: